How bad is it?

 Even so, there are other ways in which Prop 13 could be contributing to our affordability crisis.
 Another consequence of capped property taxes is that local governments have to scramble for other sources of cash.
 One of those sources is housing developers.
 On average, California levies the highest developer fees in the country, making it that much more difficult to build new housing.

-State lawmakers introduced more than 130 bills this legislative session to try to do something, anything, even the tiniest thing, about the state’s housing woes.
-While housing has never been a top goal for Gov. Jerry Brown compared to, say, global climate change, during heated negotiations over greenhouse gas regulations Brown told those clamoring for housing action it would be next on the agenda.
-In July he announced with Democratic legislative leaders that a housing package would be lawmakers’ top priority before they adjourned for the year in September.
+State lawmakers introduced more than 130 bills last legislative session to try to do something, anything, even the tiniest thing, about the state’s housing woes.
+While housing has never been a top goal for Gov. Jerry Brown compared to, say, global climate change, he announced with Democratic legislative leaders that a housing package would be lawmakers’ top priority before they adjourned for the year last September.

 - SB 2, by Sen. Toni Atkins, a San Diego Democrat, which would impose a $75 fee on many real estate transactions and direct that revenue toward state-sponsored affordable housing.
 The fee, which would not apply to home sales, could raise upwards of $200 million annually.

 Although a diverse coalition of affordable housing advocates, developers and other housing stakeholders support the package, Californians shouldn’t expect to feel the impact of the legislation on their rising rents or mortgage payments anytime soon.
 The new affordable housing dollars are estimated in a rosy scenario to produce about 14,000 homes a year—well below the 100,000 home gap between what the state typically produces and what it needs to keep prices stable.